caiostringari/deepwaves/README.md

-# Machine Learning with Tensorflow

-This folder contains the deep neural networks developed under the DIME scope.

-**The examples shown here are only for guidance and are not the final production-ready models**
+# Deep Neural Networks for Active Wave Breaking Classification

+This repository contains code and data to reproduce the results of the paper **Deep Neural Networks for Active Wave Breaking Classification**.

 ## Dependencies

 ```bash
 # create a new environment
 conda create --name tf python=3.7

 # activate your new environment
 conda activate tf